MaksimDzhangirov/backendBankExample/docs/part28-eng.md

 [Original video](https://www.youtube.com/watch?v=0EaG3T4Q5fQ)

 Hello everyone and welcome to the backend master class.
 In this lecture, we will learn how to create a production database with AWS RDS.

+## AWS RDS

 RDS is a managed Relational Database Service on AWS.
 It supports several kinds of relational database, and it is automatically deployed and managed by Amazon Web Service, so we don't have to care much about how to maintain or scale the DB cluster.
-It is also super easy to setup.
+It is also super easy to set up.
 Let's click this `Create database` button to create a new database!

 ![](../images/part28/1.png)